MengWoods/rosbag-analysis/README.md

 To get started with using the scripts in this repository, follow these steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine.
 2. Activate the virtual envrionment: `source .venv/bin/activate`
-3. Run the scripts using the following command:
+3. Run the scripts following the __Usage__.

 ## Usage